Verify PHX Environment Group Check

 project

-The check ensures that as a part of a
+The check ensures that as part of a

 group-based environments approach,